angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 <EChart
     id="graph-tt-rower"
     theme={$theme}
-    option={charts.timeTrial.rower()}
+    option={charts.timeTrials.rower()}
 />

-There was a 1% increase in calories and a 20m increase in distance recorded between the two trials.
-A closer examination is necessary:
+There was a 1% increase in both calories and distance recorded between the two trials.
+This small an increase requires further investigation.
+Let's look at pace over the two pieces first:

 <EChart
     id="graph-tt-stroke"
     theme={$theme}
-    option={charts.timeTrial.strokes(
+    option={charts.compareStrokedata(
         [52817150,55235950],
         {
             dataZoom: [{